 \subsection{Natural Product Taxonomy Classification}

-The taxonomy classification of natural products is a classical and significant task.
+The taxonomy classification of NPs is a classical and significant task.
 A valid natural product classification system could be valuable for database mining.
-Taxonomy labels are applied to infer structure-activity relationships, enabling preliminary predictions of their potential biochemical activities.
+Predicted Taxonomy labels can be applied to infer structure-activity relationships, enabling preliminary predictions of their potential biochemical activities.

-We mainly evaluate the classification performance on the NPClassifier dataset~\citep{kim2021npclassifier}, which includes seven biosynthetic pathways of natural products and detailed classifications (SuperClass and Class) based on their structures.
+We mainly evaluate the classification performance on the NPClassifier dataset~\citep{kim2021npclassifier}, which includes seven biosynthetic pathways of NPs and detailed classifications (SuperClass and Class) based on their structures.
 After cleaning the dataset by removing labels and corresponding data that were too sparsely represented, we obtained approximately 77,000 entries, with labels spanning 7 types of biosynthetic pathways, 70 SuperClasses, and 563 Classes.

-We first fine-tuned the model at the Class level.
-Multiple pre-trained molecular models were used as baselines, replicated, and fine-tuned on this task for comparative analysis.
-We also selected the widely used non-pretrained representation, Extended-Connectivity Fingerprint(ECFP), as an additional baseline.
-When splitting the dataset into training, validation, and test sets, we ensured data balance by stratified splits based on the classes.
-During the comparison, we limited the number of molecules per class in the training set to simulate the classification performance of models under datasets of varying sizes.
-As shown in Table~\ref{ont_class}, it can be observed that under different testing dataset sizes, NaFM demonstrates significant performance improvements compared to other baselines, with even more pronounced enhancements when the dataset is smaller.
-Graph neural network-based methods, \textit{e.g.} MolCLR, PretrainGNN, and D-MPNN, exhibit a strong dependence on fine-tuning data size, with their performance dropping drastically as the number of fine-tuning samples decreases.
-In contrast, Mole-BERT benefits from its prior tokenizer training, which distinguishes atoms of the same type by assigning them to multiple distinct tokens.
-Overall results suggest that NaFM is the only pretraining model that outperforms rule-based fingerprint ECFP, which is the previous common choice for natural product classification.
+We first fine-tuned NaFM at the Class level.
+Several pre-trained molecular models were replicated and fine-tuned on the same task for comparison, with the non-pretrained Extended-Connectivity Fingerprint (ECFP) included as an additional baseline.
+Datasets were split into training, validation, and test sets using stratified sampling to preserve class balance.
+To assess robustness under varying data scales, we further limited the number of molecules per class in the training set.
+As shown in Table~\ref{ont_class}, NaFM consistently outperforms all baselines across different test sizes, with a more pronounced advantage on smaller datasets.
+Graph neural network–based methods such as MolCLR, PretrainGNN, and D-MPNN show strong dependence on fine-tuning data volume, with performance dropping sharply as data become scarce.
+In contrast, Mole-BERT benefits from its pre-trained tokenizer, which distinguishes atoms of the same type through multiple learned tokens.
+Overall, NaFM is the only pre-trained model that surpasses the rule-based ECFP fingerprint, which is the previous common choice for natural product classification.